Welcome to mariaelectricals.com. In this article, you will learn how to wire a light switch. Both a single pole, two-way, and dimmer switches.

-Does it matter which wire goes where on a switch?
+Does it matter which wire goes where on a smart light switch?

 No, it does not matter provided it is a single-pole switch with two terminals.
 The light switch doesn’t have neutral terminals, it’s all hot wires from the supply and then to the bulb.